Showing posts with label sylvia plath mental illness. Show all posts

 How true that last sentence was for Sylvia Plath.

 Aurelia Schober's table of contents.
-Sylvia Plath read Faust in an English translation.
+Sylvia Plath read Faust in a dual German-English translation.

 Saturday, October 3, 2020